141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 Wood Pellet FAQ

-Q: What is the difference between premium and standard grade wood pellets?
+Q: What is the difference between premium and standard-grade wood pellets?

 A: The only difference between grades is in the ash content and price.
 Premium wood pellets burn a bit cleaner and are a little more expensive.
 Premium pellets should be less than 1%.
-Standard pellets contain more ash typically more than 3%.
+Standard pellets typically contain more ash than 3%.
 Premium is usually made of core wood (not bark).
 Below are five fuel characteristics prescribed for both grades.

 1. Bulk density per cubic foot (0.028 cubic meters) shall not be less than 40 pounds (18 kg)